Joseph Yam: Honours

 In 2001, Yam was awarded the honorary degree of Doctor of Business Administration by the Open University of Hong Kong (OUHK).
 In November 2009, Yam was awarded Doctor of Business Administration honoris causa by the Hong Kong University of Science & Technology.
 He was also appointed to the Hong Kong Institute of Education (now the Education University of Hong Kong) as an Honorary Professor affiliated to the Department of Asian and Policy Studies for a period of three years, starting from February 2015.

 As well as honorary doctorate degrees and honorary professorships from local and overseas universities, Yam was also recognised for his public service career and contribution to Hong Kong.
 In 1995, he was appointed Commander of the Most Excellent Order of the British Empire (CBE).
 In 2009, the Hong Kong Special Administrative Region Government awarded him the Grand Bauhinia Medal (GBM), the highest national award, and in 2001 the Gold Bauhinia Star (GBS).
 Moreover, in 1997, Euromoney named him Central Banker of the Year.

+Personal life

+A 2023 declaration of interests showed that Yam was a member of the Hong Kong Golf Club.